How to Redirect URLs on WordPress

 "Manage Redirects” highlighted in 301 Redirects plugin

-2. Add the slug from the old URL in the “Redirect From” field.
-And the new URL you want to the “Redirect To” field.
-Then, click “Save
+Add the slug of the old URL in the “Redirect From” field.

 "Redirect Rules" section

-1. The 301 redirect should now be live.
-Test that it works by visiting the page’s old URL.
-If it doesn’t, clear your browser’s cache and try again.
+The 301 redirect is now live.
+Test it by visiting the old URL.
+If the redirect fails, clear your cache and try again.

-It’s crucial to find and fix broken links and redirect errors in WordPress as soon as you encounter them.
+Find and fix broken links and redirect errors as soon as possible.

-If a user clicks on a link and doesn’t find what they’re looking for (or worse, receives a 4xx error), they’re much more likely to bounce off the page—and your website altogether.
+If a user clicks on a link and encounters a 4xx error, they might leave the page—and your website.

 Site Audit search bar

-After you configure your settings, click “Start Site Audit.”
+After configuring your settings, click “Start Site Audit.”

 "Site Audit Settings" page

-In the dashboard, head to the “Issues” tab, and type “broken” into the search bar.
+In the dashboard, go to the “Issues” tab and type “broken” in the search bar.

 Like this: